Lobectomy for Mesothelioma

 The lobes are the segments of each lung.
 The left lung has two lobes, while the right lung has three.
 A lobectomy leaves a significant portion of lung tissue intact, allowing mostly normal function.[3]

-A surgeon may perform a lobectomy when a condition, such as mesothelioma affects only part of the lung.
+A surgeon may perform a lobectomy when a condition, such as mesothelioma, affects only part of the lung.
 It often requires a thoracotomy, a complete opening of the chest, which is invasive and risky.
+A minimally invasive approach is safer.

-In some cases, the surgery may be less invasive; VATS, or video-assisted thoracoscopic surgery involves smaller incisions and tools.[3]
+In some cases, the surgery may be minimally invasive.
+VATS, or video-assisted thoracoscopic surgery, involves smaller incisions and tools.[3]

-The goal is to remove as much of the malignant tissue as possible for slowing cancerous growth and extending the patient’s life expectancy.
+The goal is to remove as much of the malignant tissue as possible to slow cancerous growth and extend the patient’s life expectancy.
 A surgeon may also choose to do a lobectomy during this procedure.[4]

 In rare cases, a lobectomy may be performed with the intent to cure pleural mesothelioma.
 A case study of a patient with pleural mesothelioma described how his doctors performed a lobectomy to cure the cancer.